androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 ---
 layout: post
 title: medical school
-tweet: how my journey in computer science led me to medical school.
+tweet: how my journey in computer science led me to medical school
 ---

 I would not have guessed my journey into computer science would lead me to